 - Deterioration of personal hygiene and appearance

-- Change in sleep pattern (unusual sleeping extension)
+- Change in sleep pattern (more or less)

 - Items in the house go missing

-- Wearing long sleeves even on warm days
+- Wears long sleeves even on warm days

-- Have problems in school or at work
+- Has problems in school or at work

 How to Stage an Intervention?

-It is easy to know the meaning of intervention.
-The hard and complex part is to create, develop, and arrange the intervention.
-While the task could be overwhelming, careful planning will greatly help the odds of a positive outcome.
+It is easy to understand the meaning of intervention.
+Creating, developing, and arranging the intervention is the hard part.
+While the task could be overwhelming, careful planning will greatly increase the odds of a positive outcome.